Annual Comparative Law Work-in-Progress Workshop

 Co-sponsored by the University of Illinois College of Law, Princeton University, the University of Pennsylvania Law School, and the American Society of Comparative Law.

-We invite all interested comparative law scholars to consider submitting a paper to the next annual Comparative Law Work-in-Progress Workshop, which will be held January 31–February 2, 2019 at the University of Illinois College of Law.
+The next annual Comparative Law Work-in-Progress Workshop will be held June 2-3, 2019 at the University of Illinois College of Law.

 The annual workshop continues to be an important forum in which comparative law work in progress can be explored among colleagues in a serious and thorough manner that will be truly helpful to the respective authors.
 "Work in progress" means scholarship that has reached a stage at which it is substantial enough to merit serious discussion and critique but that has not yet appeared in print (and can still be revised after the workshop, if it has already been accepted for publication.)
 It includes law review articles, book chapters, and other appropriate genres.